 - The water comes into the canister from the pump suction and passes down a cylinder, minimizing murky water gradually till it reaches the tank floor.

 - Next, the water leaves the cylinder and crosses different media trays.

 - While gradually getting filtered, the water comes out of the return tube to go back into the tank.
 Some brands may have chambers instead of media trays, but the end result remains the same.

 The filtration process of a canister filter is the unique trait that makes it different from other filters, and in a good way.
 While most regular filters have a single filtration process, a canister filter can have three filtration processes working together.
-Biological, mechanical, and chemical filtration ensure no waste, toxic substances, or debris remain in the tank water.
+Biological, mechanical, and chemical filtration ensures no waste, toxic substances, or debris remains in the tank water.

 - Regardless of the direction, the mechanical filter inside the chamber starts removing organisms like bacteria, algae, wastage, debris, etc. The thickness of the media plays a vital role.
 The finer the mechanical filter media is, the smaller particles it would catch.
 But keep in mind, finer media can get clogged rapidly over time.
 Hence, you have to replace or rinse it to keep working.

 - Coarser media may not catch all the tiny particles, but they will take more time to clog.
 The biological filter media acts as a breeding surface for beneficial bacteria that consume toxic substances like ammonia and nitrite.
 This step will make sure the water remains healthy for the pet fish.

 - The chemical filter media will absorb the harsh chemicals from the water.
 Once the water has passed through all the canisters’ filter media, it will be pumped back to the aquarium via the outlet hose.
 While having a water pump is a must for the sealed canister filters.
 Some of them may be built-in, whereas some are attached separately.
 They can improve water quality and reduce maintenance efforts at the same time.
 However, you have to check the water chemistry and change the water if necessary.